spesml/spesml.github.io/2_Concepts/2_SpesMethodology/3_spesml_system_model.md

     architecture view or maps the system interface of different architecture views to each other.

-Relations between the models at the same or different grades of refinement and levels of abstraction yield consistency in the system specification.
-The system specification is documented by a set of artifacts, which must be validated and verified to guarantee consistency.
+Relations between the models yield consistency in the system specification.
+This holds between models at the same grade of refinement and levels of abstraction, as well as for models that respresent different levels of abstractions.
+The system specification is documented by a set ofartifacts, which must be validated and verified to guarantee consistency.
 Hereby the grade of formalization determines automatic validation and verification options.